Tensa53/IRUPT/README.md

 - **run_microbenchmarks.sh**: automated the steps of this phase, to retrieve the data from the micro-benchmarks of a Jar file;
 - **restore_system.sh**: restore all the services previously stopped.

+Before executing these script, they must be copied inside the root folder of the software to be analyzed.

 ### 2. Data Processing
 Once obtained the initial data, the data are processed to the correct format used by the algorithms that optimize the selection.
 The **dataprep.py** module contains different functions to process the data: